giampaolo/pyftpdlib/docs/tutorial.rst

 process/thread to handle multiple client connections and file transfers.
 This is why it is so fast, lightweight and scalable (see `benchmarks`_).
-The async model has one big drawback though: the code cannot contain instructions that blocks for a long period of time, otherwise the whole FTP server will hang.
-As such the user should avoid calls such as ``time.sleep(3)``, heavy db queries, etc. at all costs.
+The async model has one big drawback though: the code cannot contain instructions that block for a long period of time, otherwise the whole FTP server will hang.
+As such, the user should avoid calls such as ``time.sleep(3)``, heavy DB queries, etc. at all costs.
 There are cases where the async model is not appropriate, e.g. if you're dealing with a particularly slow disk or a network filesystem.
 If the calls that interact with the filesystem are slow (e.g., ``open(file, 'r').read(8192)`` takes 2 seconds to complete) then you are stuck.
-In such cases you can change the concurrency model from async multi processes or multi threads.
-In practice this means that every time a client connects a separate thread or process is spawned, and internally it will run its own IO loop.
+In such cases you can change the concurrency model from async to multi processes or multi threads.
+In practice this means that every time a client connects, a separate thread or process is spawned, and internally it will run its own IO loop.

 Multiple threads
 ^^^^^^^^^^^^^^^^